arnbme/nyckelharpa/README.md

 * Provides an easy to use security related message control center with output to TTS, Speakers, and Pushover

 * Keypads: Centralite V2 and V3, Iris V2, and UEI(beta) devices may use a ported version of Mitch Pond's Keypad DH making he keypad function as it did in SmartThings with the SHM Delay App, and it uses an easy to use Pin maintenance module with available use count, time. and devices restrictions.
-* When Panic is issued using the ported version of Mitch Pond's keypad with the Nyckelharpa app:<br /> When system is armed: triggers instant intrusion<br />
+* When the Panic key is pressed or a Panic Pin is entered using the ported version of Mitch Pond's keypad with the Nyckelharpa app, and a properly configured HSM Custom rule is active:<br />
-When system is disarmed: attempts to arm system then issues an intrusion
+The system immediately executes the custom rule's alert functions

 [:arrow_up_small: Back to top](#top)
 <a name="support"></a>